Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-ice-cream-enthusiasts/README.md

 ## Objectives<a id="Objectives"></a>
-The main objectives of our proposed program design is to create an effective and efficient relocation program that reduces overall severity of natural disasters on Storslysia.
+The main objectives of our proposed program design is to create an effective and efficient relocation program that reduces overall costs of natural disasters on Storslysia.
 Our aim is to promote relocation to individuals that live in high-risk areas whilst providing effective coverage when a natural disaster does occur.
 Our program focuses on two key parts; a relocation program and claim coverage.
 The relocation program allows individuals to be